Zestel2025/Metastatic_bone_marrow_2025/README.md

 # Metastatic_bone_marrow_2025

-Code and computational resources for the study “Single-cell analysis revealing potential divergent hematopoiesis in metastatic bone marrow.”
+This repository contains the code and computational resources associated with the study:

+**“Single-cell analysis revealing potential divergent hematopoiesis in metastatic bone marrow.”**

-The relevant code has been uploaded.
-Additional scripts and analysis workflows are currently being organized and will be made available after the publication of the paper.
-We appreciate your patience and continued interest in our research.
+The uploaded materials include scripts for data analysis and marker genes used for cell-type annotation.

-If you have any questions, please feel free to contact us at xuwei_spine@163.com — we will be happy to provide direct assistance.
+For any questions or further assistance, please feel free to contact us at:

+**xuwei_spine@163.com**

+We will be happy to provide additional support.